 6. Folkets Park

 Folkets Park is Malmö’s largest outdoor recreation area and the oldest public park in the world.
-In the summer months there are open air concerts, markets and an amusement park to enjoy.
+In the summer, there are open-air concerts, markets and an amusement park to enjoy.

-During the warmer months why not take a picnic to the park or purchase some food from the many food stalls.
+During the warmer months, why not picnic in the park or purchase food from the many food stalls?

 7. Øresund Bridge